Listed below are the key differences between DMDX and previous versions of Dmastr, DM and DMTG.

 The parameter line is extendible.
 If the keyword <extendedparameters> (or <ep> for those who dislike lots of typing) occurs in the traditional parameter line (the first physical line of the item file, forgetting about all the RTF stuff that you don't see) then the file is processed as parameters until the <endofparameters> (or <eop>, or </ep> for HTML people) keyword is encountered.

-There is another frame delimiter, the comma (,) in addition to the slash (/).
-When used it is equivalent of putting a %0 in the frame before the comma and a non-erase in the one after -- ie, it merges the frames together in a very easy fashion.
+comma is used it is equivalent of putting a %0 in the frame before the comma and a non-erase in the one after -- ie, it merges the frames together in a very easy fashion.
 The comma frame separator being an intrinsically visual operator is not usable with sound frames as they are non-visual.

 A common mistake made with the comma operator is to specify the duration of the